 The rules, or conventions, of writing in English will be embedded in coursework, and practicing them will be elemental to writing exercises and assignments.
-Specifically, the following:
+Specifically, the course will be concerned with the following:

 - Summarizing, paraphrasing, and direct quotes;

 - Citations/references;

-- · Organization of a five paragraph essay;
+- Organization of a five paragraph essay;

 - Syntax (sentence structure) and conciseness;

 - Grammar.